Marriage License & Certificate

 When you go to the driver’s license facility to get an updated driver’s license, remember to update your voter registration (or register to vote if you have not done so.)
 Failure to do so will mean you can not vote in the next election.

-Rev. Phil will take time to get to know you!
+‘Meet’ Rev. Phil for a FREE unhurried consultation.
+He will take time to get to know you.